 If you are thinking of absorbing future wage increases or ensuring your practice will not be hit with a claim for underpayment even if you are paying your staff above the Award, make sure you have properly implemented the employment laws.

 Do you have legally binding and sustainable employment arrangements?

 Practices should have updated their payroll software programs to reflect and pay these changes.
-Currently wages represent 60% of a practice’s total overheads so it is a significant investment.
+Currently, wages represent 60% of a practice’s total overheads so it is a significant investment.
 Freezing staff wages can significantly hurt morale.
-However, any significant cost increases will have to be met by either reducing quality or increasing patient fees.
+However, any significant cost increases will have to be met by possibly reducing practice standards or increasing patient fees.
 Share this article with your staff and patients see http://wp.me/p4FHeU-4

 Good staff employment contracts are good for staff morale.

 Generally, staff prefer to work with practices that are open and transparent.
-This can only build trust and prevent any further feelings that they have been taken advantage of in these unprecedented and changing times.
+This builds trust and prevents misguided feelings that they may have been taken advantage of.

 4. The new and revised 2016/17 Health and Life Employment Template Kit

 As described in this news alert, there are quite a number of significant and sensitive changes.

 The new terms provided in our employment kit will help identify, train and reward your key staff plus offer flexible working arrangements without significant risk to the practice.
 It is a win-win for everyone.
 This solution will enable you to continue to reward your staff on merit and provide high quality services, thereby minimising patient fee increases.
 In order to achieve this objective, we have updated our employment kit to include: see Employment Kit Offer for full table of content and cost